AKripper/COPS-CSOC/Infosec Week-2/Challenge 1/README.md

 AB  ->  4103
 AC  ->  4102
 ```
+Clearly, "AA" is being encoded to 4100 and so on.
+We need to find out the 2 charecter strings that result in encoding to the output.

 So I just calculated the encoded value of all the possible 2 character combinations in the ASCII table.
-I then iterated it such that it prints the string that corresponds to xorred value of the first four digits along output string.
+I then iterated it such that it prints the string that corresponds to xorred value of four digits along output string.
+For this I used the encoding algorithm given in the source code.

 [Here](script.py) is my script.